 Broadly speaking, my work falls into three categories: composer, performer, and educator.
-So I have arranged some biographical information and examples under these headings.
+So I have arranged some information and examples under these headings.
 Please take a look around – and do get in touch: it would be lovely to hear from you.

 I create music to order for theatre, dance, film, advertising and digital media.
 My output covers a wide range of styles and genres.
-These include: piano melodies; orchestral arrangements; abstract soundscapes; electronica and whatever else takes my fancy.
+These include: piano pieces; orchestral arrangements; abstract soundscapes; electronica and whatever else takes my fancy.

 I perform on drums, percussion, guitar, vocals and flute.
 As drummer and percussionist, I have appeared with punk bands, pit orchestras, folk, pop, rock, world music, jazz and improv groups.
 As a solo artist, I write and record under the name ‘a Band named Brian’.